SUSE/zypper-docker/man/zypper-docker-lp.1.md

 openSUSE or SUSE Linux Enterprise, use the **images** command.

-The **list-patches-container** takes the container ID and lists the patches for the image in which the given container is based on.
+The **list-patches-container** takes the container ID and lists the patches for the given container.
 Note that **list-patches-container** will not modify a running container.
-Instead of that, **zypper-docker** will spawn a new container based on the image in which the running container is based on.
+Instead of that, **zypper-docker** will spawn a new container that will then be analyzed. **List-patches-container** is also able to analyze stopped containers.
+The **--base** flag can be used to analyze the base image of the container instead.

 # COMMAND OPTIONS
+**--base**
+  Analyze the base image of the container for patches.

 **--bugzilla[=#bug-id]**
   List available needed patches for all Bugzilla issues, or issues whose number matches the given string (--bugzilla=#).